PhongTong/Air-and-Spaceport/README.md

 **Description:** To be added.

 **CAD Model Name:** To be added.
-The design aircraft for the airport is the 787-9, thus guiding all the relevant dimensioning and separation standards.
-According to the ICAO's [Doc 9157 Aerodrom Design Manual](https://skybrary.aero/sites/default/files/bookshelf/3090.pdf),
+The design aircraft for the airport is the 787-9 (ICAO 4D classification).
+All the relevant dimensioning and separation standards were extracted from the ICAO's [Annex 14](https://github.com/andyeske/Air-and-Spaceport/blob/main/Documents/ICAO%20Annex%2014.pdf) and Document 9157 [Part 1](https://github.com/andyeske/Air-and-Spaceport/blob/main/Documents/ICAO%20Doc%209157%20-%20Part%201.pdf) and [Part 2](https://github.com/andyeske/Air-and-Spaceport/blob/main/Documents/ICAO%20Doc%209157%20-%20Part%202.pdf), as elaborated in the paper.

 ([ back to top ](#back_to_top))